 Wedding planning is full of madness!
 Love starts it but expectations, politics, traditions and rebellion follows!
 The best thing we ever did was just carry on in our own sweet way, remembering who we were and what truly mattered.

-The most important things for us were to keep it real, to just 'be us' on a massive day out and to have an eco friendly, ethical day that would share good vibes, some how help others and not create a tonne of waste.
+The most important thing for us was to keep it real.
+To just 'be us' on a massive day out and to have an eco friendly, ethical day that would share good vibes, some how help others and not create a tonne of waste.

 We got married at an outdoor registry office in Devon where it was raining leaves and there weren't enough seats.
 It was organic and excellent.
 Afterwards, we went to a scout centre where we had a sand ceremony, speeches, open mic, homemade grub, music, fire and camping.

 It was definitely relaxed, so much so that we forgot some photos we wanted and didn't follow the 'pallet plan' we made, but it was so us!

 Here are just a few tips for an Eco Friendly Ethical Wedding and how to keep it real on your maddest day out.